nitin30kumar/static-projects/README.md

 # **Collection of static websites by me in some old times** :sunglasses:

 > Properties of this project

- * Include games
+ * Include games :running:
- * Avalaible for free
+ * Avalaible for free :raised_hands:
- * Used by me personally
+ * Used by me personally :boy:
- * Made all these in 3 years of my graduation
+ * Made all these in 3 years of my graduation :fire:
- * JS related websites too
+ * JS related websites too :pray:
- * Python projects also present
+ * Python projects also present :metal:

 # Includes following topics -
  * ARKANOID game
  * Bubble Shooting game
- * Code game ( personal favourite )
+ * Code game ( _personal favourite_ ) :see_no_evil:
  * Dots & Boxes game
  * Guess It game ( batch file )
  * Music Player